 Fundraising variations:

-No-carve decorating with stickers, ribbons, and craft supplies for those who don’t want to carve.
+Offer a no-carve decorating station using stickers, ribbons, and craft supplies for those who prefer not to carve.

 Setup instructions:

-Set up a caramel dipping station with apples on sticks.
+Set up a toffee dipping station with apples on sticks.

 Required materials: